Regularity of the Schramm-Loewner evolution: Up-to-constant variation and modulus of continuity: Introduction

 For conformally invariant curves in $\bbC$ like SLE it is also natural to study the regularity of a uniformizing conformal map from the complement of the curve to some reference domain.
 See e.g.\ \cite{bs-aims-sle,gms-sle-multifractal,vl-tip-multifractal,abv-boundary-collisions,sch-mf-boundary,ghm-dim-conformal,kms-sle48x} for results on this for SLE.

 One can also quantify the regularity of $\eta$ by viewing it as a parametrized curve rather than a subset of $\bbC$.
 The \emph{modulus of continuity} is natural in this regard.
 We say that $\eta\colon I \to\bbC$ admits $\omega\colon[0,\infty]\to[0,\infty]$ as a modulus of continuity if $|\eta(t)-\eta(s)|\leq \omega(|t-s|)$ for any $s,t\in I$.
-If this holds for $\omega(t)=ct^\alpha$ for some $c>0$ and $\alpha>0$ then we say that the curve is $\alpha$-H\"older continuous.
+If this holds for $\omega(t)=c\,t^\alpha$ for some $c>0$ and $\alpha>0$, then we say that the curve is $\alpha$-H\"older continuous.

 Note that the modulus of continuity of a curve depends strongly on the parametrization of the curve.
 For SLE there are two commonly considered parametrizations: the capacity parametrization (see e.g.\ \cite{law-conformal-book}) and the natural parametrization.
 The optimal H\"older exponent of SLE was computed by Lawler and Viklund \cite{vl-sle-hoelder} for the capacity parametrization, and logarithmic refinements were studied in \cite{yuan-psivarx,kms-sle48x}.
-For SLE with its natural parametrization the optimal H\"older exponent is equal to the dimension of the curve (see \eqref{eq:d} below).
+For SLE with its natural parametrization the optimal H\"older exponent is equal to one over the dimension of the curve (see \eqref{eq:d} below).
 This was proven by Zhan for $\kappa\leq 4$ \cite{zhan-hoelder} and by Gwynne, Holden, and Miller for space-filling SLE with $\kappa>4$ \cite{ghm-kpz-sle}.
+For non-space-filling SLE$_\kappa$ for $\kappa\in(4,8)$ it was known that the curve is H\"older continuous for any exponent strictly smaller than one over the dimension, but the matching upper bound on the optimal exponent was unknown; see \cite[Remark 4.3]{zhan-hoelder}.

 The regularity of $\eta$ at a fixed time $t_0\in I$ can be quantified via a \emph{law of the iterated logarithm} which describes the magnitude of the fluctuations of $\eta$ as it approaches $t_0$.
 One can also consider the set of exceptional times where the fluctuations are different from a typical point, e.g. so-called fast or slow points.